ceevaaa/ElonUncle-AOE2-BOT/README.md

 **For all those wondering why I didn't try with Hardest AI**
 The answer is simple, they cheat in between the games with the resources.
-Also I need to match against Barbarian and other top level AI's; Also Age of Empires: Definitive Edition already released I will shift onto DE.
+I need to match against Barbarian and other top level AI's; Also Age of Empires: Definitive Edition already released I will shift onto DE.